dijxtra/simplepyged/README.rst

 ----------------

 Recognises a subset of GEDCOM 5.5 tags.
-If you need support for an unsupported tag, submit an issue (although implementing the tag yourself and sending a patch is preferable).
+If you need support for an unsupported tag, submit an issue (or implement it and send a patch).

 Documentation and Examples
 --------------------------